Brennall/HFH-SRD/Chapter02.md

 Chaos: Chaotic beings actively seek to destroy civil society.
 Chaotic characters are often madmen or cultists of forgotten, chthonic gods.
 To the extent they have any order at all, societies of Chaotic characters are ruled by force and fear, and are often characterized by all manner of corruption and vice.
 Even decadent Lawful civilizations at least pay homage to civilizing virtue, but chaotic civilizations embrace their corruption.

-Note that a character’s choice of Alignment doesn’t determine whether or not he takes care of his children, cheats on his wife, or steals from the merchant’s guild.
+Note that a character's choice of Alignment doesn't determine whether or not he takes care of his children, cheats on his wife, or steals from the merchant's guild.
 It is concerned only with the weighty issue of where his allegiance lies in the grand struggles of existence.
 To have an alignment of Lawful or Chaotic is to have chosen a side in this perpetual struggle.
 Many people, choosing no side, are Neutral, although it is important to remember that most Neutrals still want the protection of Law even though they are not willing to die for it.
 (To paraphrase George Orwell, Neutral humans sleep peaceably in their beds at night only because Lawful heroes stand ready to do violence on their behalf.)

 Human vices, such as greed, lust, and vanity, are widespread and common even in Lawful societies.
 But Chaotic societies are characterized by their monstrous vices: Genocide, human sacrifice, wanton destruction, cannibalism, necrophilia, and so on.
 Evil is all-too-human in every civilization, but Chaotic is something both less and more than human.